-If you’ve ever checked your credit report and saw a score in the 700s or 800s, you might’ve wondered, “Is that actually good?”
+If you’ve ever checked your credit report and saw a score in the 700s or 800s, you might’ve wondered, “Is that actually a good credit score?”

 In Australia, credit scores can look a little confusing at first, especially because each credit reporting agency uses slightly different ranges.
 What’s ‘excellent’ with one might be ‘very good’ with another.